challenger-platform/challenger-api-client-php/README.md

 # Performance widgets

 In examples below:
- - `your.challenger.domain` - is the domain of your Challenger implementation.
+ - `your.challenger.domain` - is the domain of your Challenger implementation (alternatively could be provided as URL).
  - `client_id` - the identifier of the client performing action
  - `secret_key` - a unique key provided by Challenger to encrypt data exchange
  - `param1`, `param2`, ... - optional parameters to pass to the widget (For example name of the client).
 List of parameters Challenger can map: